feifeibear/long-context-attention/README.md

 - Ring-Attention segments QKV into smaller blocks and performs P2P (peer-to-peer) communication, which has a lower bandwidth utilization compared to collective communication.
 For instance, in the first diagram below (with head_num=8), Ulysses Degree=8 is significantly lower than Ulysses Degree=1, which illustrates the inefficiency of Ring-Attention.

-By partitioning the sequence parallel Process Group into Ulysses and Ring Process Groups, LongContextAttention aims to integrate the strengths of both methods while respectfully acknowledging and navigating around their individual limitations.
+By partitioning the sequence parallel Process Group into Ulysses and Ring Process Groups, LongContextAttention aims to integrate the strengths of both methods navigating around their individual limitations.
-It utilizes a balanced combination of All-to-All and asynchronous peer-to-peer (P2P) communication and addresses the challenges associated with head number restrictions.

 LongContextAttention is compatible with the other parallel strategies, such as Tensor Parallelism, ZeRO, Pipeline Parallelism.